martindsouza/ws-logger/intro.md

 ## Install Logger

-Logger can be downloaded from the project’s home page: [https://github.com/OraOpenSource/logger](https://github.com/OraOpenSource/logger) To help with any connection issues a copy of the latest version, 3.1.1, will be included with this course in `/software/logger_3.1.1/`.
+Logger can be downloaded from the project’s home page: [https://github.com/OraOpenSource/logger](https://github.com/OraOpenSource/logger) To help with any connection issues a copy of the latest version, 3.1.1, is included with this course in `/software/logger_3.1.1/`.

-To install Logger, open a new worksheet in SQL Developer and drag & drop `logger_install.sql` into the worksheet.
+To install Logger, drag & drop `logger_install.sql` into the new worksheet in SQL Developer.
 Hit `F5` to run the script.
 If everything works well you should see the following at the end of the script output:

 ```sql
 Project Home Page        : https://github.com/oraopensource/logger/